debruijn/debruijn.github.io/content/blog/rust_python_01.md

 The next step is to "just learn Rust".
 But don't feel that this is too big of a hurdle!
-As mentioned on the introduction page, you don't need to know all concepts of the Rust language to get to a stage where you can already replace a specific Python function with Rust calculations - often the ones where this matter the most can be written using the most basic components of the language.
+As mentioned on the introduction page, you don't need to know all concepts of the Rust language to get to a stage where you can already replace a specific Python function with Rust calculations - often the ones for which this matter the most can be written using the most basic components of the language.
 More complicated stuff will only be relevant when more of your codebase will be written in Rust, which will come later together with learning those details later.